patchlevel/event-sourcing/docs/pages/tools.md

 $watchListener = new WatchListener($watchServerClient);
 ```

+!!! warning

-> :warning: This should only be used for dev purposes and should not be registered in production.
+    This should only be used for dev purposes and should not be registered in production.

 ### Watch server